 Apply the rules of succession.

-In your city or town, look for examples of current highway or construction projects that encroach on wild habitat areas.
-Use the SketchBook Express app to illustrate and explain how such instances are examples of habitat fragmentation and describe how the environment has changed.
+Look for examples of current highway or construction projects that encroach on wild habitat areas.
+Use the Sketchbook Express app to illustrate and explain how such instances are examples of habitat fragmentation and describe how the environment has changed.